Mojitoapplemint/ObsidianNote/Independent Study/Reinforcement Learning Fundamental.md

 Will discuss deeply in Chapter 3

-## Unsupervised Learning
+## Neither supervised nor unsupervised
-In interactive problems, it is often impractical to obtain examples of desired behaviour that are both correvt and representative of all the situations
+In interactive problems, it is often impracical to obtain examples of desired behaviour that are both correvt and representative of all the situations in which the agent has to act
+- Supervised Learning is not suitable

+Since Reinforcement Learning is trying to maximize a reward signal instead of trying to find hidden structure, it is not unsupervised as well.

+## Exploration and Exploitation Trade-off